supersonictw/purple-line/README.md

 purple-line
 ===========

-libpurple (Pidgin, Finch) protocol plugin for LINE (http://line.me/) by Naver / LINE Corporation.
+libpurple (Pidgin, Finch) protocol plugin for LINE (http://line.me/).

 Where are the binaries and packages?
 ------------------------------------